mandaris/Pelican-Test-Content/theme-tour.md

 | `help()`      | Display the _help_ window.       |
 | `destroy()`   | **Destroy your computer!**       |

 # Misc

 These are the things that most people don't really use.

 ## Definitions

+Definitions are a great way to show information.

 Apple
 :   Pomaceous fruit of plants of the genus Malus in the family _Rosaceae_.